byzheng/my-website/content/project/2014-traitmod.md

 +++

 The project plans to develop a new wheat model in the APSIM next generation to evaluate wheat traits related with water usage patterns, then assess traits across Australian wheatbelt.
+This project was funded by [GRDC](https://grdc.com.au/) from 2013 to 2018.